tomhazledine/loft-orbital-challenge/WORK_SUMMARY.md

 -   Add basic styling to the app using reference from cathode-ray-tube monitors and vintage air traffic control systems. (see reference images in [./research/images/maps](./research/images/maps) and colour theme generation in [./research/images/maps/colourscheme.jpg](./research/images/maps/colourscheme.jpg)) ![Colour scheme extraction from reference](./research/images/maps/colourscheme.jpg). **Note: this is a departure from the original style research done in [Section 2: Brainstorming](#2-brainstorming), but is a better fit for the vector-based display of the map data (and quicker to implement and get looking good).** ![First pass at styling](./research/styled-world-map.png)
 -   Form elements for editing trip withing the trip overview component.
 -   Change start-city-selection to be triggered by clicking anywhere on a country.
 Clicks can be less precise in general, but allows for greater precision when selecting cities that are close together (previous option relied on expanded "hit box" for each city, that *could* overlap and block each other).
+-   Add legend and labels to Continent map.
+-   Make countries transparent to preserve clickability but show off the graticules.
+-   Clear trip with reset function (button and ESC key).
+-   Experimented with zooming map view to better highlight trip route by changing the SVG viewbox (aborted because too confusing from UX standpoint, but kept experimental code in `zoom-in-on-trip` branch).

+Time: ~3 hours

 ---